RaschidJFR/slack-meetups/README.md

 3. `python manage.py migrate` to create the database tables
 4. `python manage.py createsuperuser` to create your user to log in to the admin
 5. `python manage.py runserver` to start the server
+6. `python manage.py test` to run unit tests
-3. Visit http://localhost:8000/admin/ and log in with the credentials you set in the `.env` file
+7. Visit http://localhost:8000/admin/ and log in with the credentials you set in the `.env` file

 #### Configuring the Celery task queue